nand-nor/shardbearer/README.md

 I have made a few changes/optimizations to make the system a bit more interesting (in my humble opinion).
 One challenge I see to systems like these is ensuring fault tolerance and recoverability while still maintaining some level of decentralization.

 Another interesting feature I want this system to have is autonomy.
 So increasing decentralization and enabling more advanced autonomous operation are the two main departures from the problem spec.

 #### Increase Decentralization

-Similarly, I have added implementations to enable the system to recover from cases where nodes experience system failure in an unplanned-for manner.
+I have attempted to add logic to enable the system to recover from cases where nodes experience system failure in an unplanned-for manner.
 Nodes can explicitly leave the system, for example if there is some fault detected that requires the node to either restart the service or restart the entire server.
-Additionally, `heralds` have functionality to periodically poll the `radiant` members of the `order` for which they are responsible,
+Nodes can also go down without any notice to the rest of the cluster; `heralds` have functionality to periodically poll the `radiant` members of the `order` for which they are responsible, and `heralds` can also poll each other.

- is that I have implemented the code so that any server at any time can take on any role in the system.
+The logic I have attempted to add is intended to enable any server at any time to take on any role in the system depending on these polling operations.

 This means that there is no separate `shard` controller service: a `shard` controller is elected from the available `heralds` and any `herald` is compiled with the code needed to execute that role.
 Furthermore, any `radiant` at any time can become a `herald`, so any `radiant` can take on the controller role as long as it has first taken on the `herald` role.

 #### Increase System Autonomy

-To increase the system's ability to execute more autonomously, I have attempted to remove the need for any human input, like that from a sysdmin.
+To increase the system's ability to execute more autonomously, I have attempted to remove the need for any human input.
 A new node in the system can be added without input from a 3rd party (such as a system administrator) as long as it has the address of at least one other node in the system.
 As part of the runtime configuration file provided to a `radiant`, the address of another member of the system must be included.
 This address will be used for system association, and the overall system association graph must meet the requirements/ specified invariants listed in the  [Association Graph Invariants](#association-graph-invariants).
 This address will be used to enter the system via a series of RPCs sent throughout the system.

 The functionality required to enable outside-system input (via human sysadmin or otherwise) is also retained to enable the add/remove actions for `radiant` nodes.
 This is done for testability and also as a failsafe (no system that is fully autonomous should run without some kind of killswitch)

-A system of at least two nodes can bootstrap itself (ideally) just from being able to send an RPC to at least one other cluster member
+A system of at least two nodes can bootstrap itself (ideally) just from being able to send an RPC to at least one other cluster member.

 Generally I have ignored any specification that seems to be purely for enabling automated testing/grading of the lab.
 Things that made sense for general system testing/integration have been kept.